Crawler traps hurt a crawler’s ability to explore your website, hurting the crawling- and indexing process and ultimately your rankings.

 Ordering- and filtering-related

-There’s three ways to go about this:
+There’s four ways to go about this:

 Crawl your website with ContentKing and go through your dataset looking for the URL patterns mentioned above, and also scroll through your whole list of URLs.
 Sorting based on relevance score (so that the least important URLs are listed at the top) is also a great way to quickly find URLs that shouldn’t be crawled.